 1. Take a look at your budget and reprioritize needs vs. wants.

-Here are a few ways you can make your money last longer throughout the month:
+Then, take a look at your budget to find ways you can make your money last longer throughout the month.
+This might include:

-- Defer your personal, car or student loan repayments
+- Deferring your personal, car or student loan repayments

-- Cancel your monthly subway or bus pass if you’re no longer commuting every day
+- Canceling your monthly subway or bus pass if you’re no longer commuting every day

-- Cancel your gym, yoga or fitness club membership and opt for workouts at home
+- Canceling your gym, yoga or fitness club membership and opt for workouts at home

-- Cook at home instead of ordering out every night
+- Cooking at home instead of ordering out every night

 2. Look into how much you have in your emergency fund.